barryceelen/wp-gallery-3000/README.md

 [![Build Status](https://travis-ci.org/barryceelen/wp-gallery-3000.svg?branch=master)](https://travis-ci.org/barryceelen/wp-gallery-3000)

 Adds an image gallery meta box to the post and page editor.

-The image IDs are stored in the `_gallery_3000` custom field.
-This plugin does not provide any template tags or gallery functionality to show the images in your theme.
-A simple example:
+The gallery image IDs are stored in the `_gallery_3000` custom field.

+**Note:** This plugin does not provide any template tags or gallery functionality to show the images in your theme.

+A simplified example of how this plugin can be used in your theme:

 ```
 $ids  = get_post_meta( $post_id, '_gallery_3000', true );
-$html = array();

 foreach ( $ids as $id ) {
 	echo wp_get_attachment_image( $id, 'medium' );
 }
 ```

-Filter the post types where the gallery meta box should be added:
+By default, the plugin adds its meta box to the 'post' and 'page' post types.
+This can be changed by filtering the post types where the gallery meta box should be added:

 ```
 add_filter( 'gallery_3000_post_types', 'myprefix_filter_options' );